Toloka/docs/en/api/concepts/get-assignment-id.md

 Status of an assigned task suite:

-- `ACTIVE` — Being completed by a Toloker.
+- `ACTIVE` — Being picked up by a Toloker.
 - `SUBMITTED` — Completed but not checked.
 - `ACCEPTED` — Accepted by the requester.
 - `REJECTED` — Rejected by the requester.